Better yet, can your entire team answer this question in the same way?

 Old-school business leaders would point to a vision statement to answer this question.
 But that misses the mark in so many ways.

 In this post, we’ll dive into how to create an inspiring vision that people actually want to follow.
-And, after 20 years of trial and error, I finally found a format that nails it.
-At the end, I’ll give you a template that you can copy for your own company.
+And, after 20 years of trial and error, I finally found a format that really nails it.

 Ready?
 Here we go…